ReVanced/revanced-patches-template/docs/2_skeleton.md

    }
    ```

-   The `execute` method is declared in the `Patch` interface and therefore part of any patch:
+   The `execute` method is declared in the `Patch` class and therefore part of any patch:

    ```kt
    fun execute(context: /* Omitted */ T)
    ```

    It is the **first** method executed when running the patch.
    The current example extends off `BytecodePatch`.
-Since patches that extend on it can interact with the bytecode, the signature for the execute method when implemented requires a [BytecodeContext](https://github.com/revanced/revanced-patcher/blob/d2f91a8545567429d64a1bcad6ca1dab62ec95bf/src/main/kotlin/app/revanced/patcher/data/Context.kt#L23) as a parameter:
+Since patches that extend on it can interact with the bytecode,
+   the signature for the execute method when implemented requires a [BytecodeContext](https://github.com/ReVanced/revanced-patcher/blob/67b7dff67a212b4fc30eb4f0cbe58f0ba09fb09a/revanced-patcher/src/main/kotlin/app/revanced/patcher/data/BytecodeContext.kt) as a parameter:

    ```kt
    override fun execute(context: BytecodeContext) {